 Taking Your Children’s Photos This Summer-Top Tips

-With the easing of lockdown and Summer 2020 arriving at last, we can look forward to days outside with our families and loved ones.
+With the easing of lockdown and Summer 2020 arriving, at last, we can look forward to days outside with our families and loved ones.
+Here is a useful blog on Top Tips For Taking Your Children’s Photos This Summer.
 Getting photographs of our children altogether can be tricky when they just want to run around have fun now we are allowed outside and not just for 1 hour for our allowed exercise time.

 Local parks, woodlands and beaches are favourites with families to get some exercise and fresh air therefore a great way to capture your children having fun with out the pressure of looking at the camera and smiling!

 Whether you are using a camera or your smart phone, when you look back at these images in 10 years time you will certainly be glad you captured these times when they are young.

 So, things to take with you for your photos

 - Camera/smart phone & charger for car just incase